canonical/ubuntu-server-documentation/tutorial/managing-software.md

 [...]
 ```

-We see the checksum of a specific file by running this command:
+We can see the checksum of a specific file by running this command:

 ```bash
 md5sum /etc/apache2/apache2.conf
 ```

-Which returns us the checksum followed by the file:
+Which returns us the checksum followed by the file and its location:

 ```bash
 354c9e6d2b88a0a3e0548f853840674c  /etc/apache2/apache2.conf